napasornc/c0dew0rd/week 1/readme.md

 ## Minecraft Melbourne

 After discussing about hypertext and how digital space change how we read.
-Personally, I understand hypertext as the form of text that isn't written in linear format.
-It's not meant to be  We visit virtual Melbourne in Minecraft.
+Just want to add that personally, I understand hypertext as the form of text that isn't written in linear format.
+Anyway, we visit virtual Melbourne in Minecraft.
+Someone made big sign